Negative Balance Protection – What It Is and Why It Matters

 The feature applies even during extreme volatility where a liquidation cannot close at the expected price.

-Since not all brokers offer this risk management tool it is essential that you read the description of your broker’s security page and it is especially important for those who trade with high leverage, as a small move in the market can result in a large loss.
+Not all brokers offer this protection.
+Reading the broker’s security page and terms reveals whether NBP applies and under what conditions.
+This is especially important for those who trade with high leverage, as a small move in the market can result in a large loss.

-Negative balance protection is an automatic feature and you do not need to do anything to activate it.
-However, it is important to be aware of the terms and conditions that apply, as some brokers may only offer this protection up to a certain account balance.
+Negative balance protection is an automatic feature and does not require activation.
+However, some brokers may only offer this protection up to a certain account balance, so checking the terms and conditions is standard practice.

 How does it work in a real trading situation?

-When a trader opens an account with a broker, they are required to deposit a certain amount of money as collateral.
-This is known as the account balance.
+When a trader opens an account with a broker, they deposit funds as collateral.
+This is the account balance.

-The trader then opens a trade with leverage, which allows them to trade larger amounts than their account balance.
+The trader opens a leveraged position, which allows them to control a larger amount than their account balance.

-If the trader’s trades result in losses that exceed their account balance, the negative balance protection feature kicks in and automatically closes out their positions before the account reaches a negative balance.
-This prevents the trader from incurring debt or losses that exceed their initial deposit.
+If the trade results in losses that exceed the account balance, the negative balance protection feature activates and closes positions before the account goes negative.
+This prevents the trader from owing money beyond the initial deposit.

-The trader is then left with a balance of zero or a small number of funds, depending on the specifics of the negative balance protection policy of the trading platform.
+The trader is left with a balance of zero or a small remaining amount, depending on the broker’s specific NBP policy.

-Here is a further explanation of real-world numbers.
+Here is a worked example with specific numbers.

 Negative balance protection only matters to traders who already understand how margin, collateral, and liquidation interact.
 Traders who do not understand these mechanics should not be in leveraged markets yet.

-Negative balances typically come from traders who size positions incorrectly relative to their margin and volatility.
+Negative balances typically come from over-leveraging and sizing positions incorrectly relative to margin and volatility.
 Small accounts tend to blow up faster because mistakes represent a higher percentage of equity.
-When you use leverage, you are essentially borrowing money from your broker to trade.

 Other reasons for a negative balance can include:

-Using all available margin: If the value of your securities falls below the margin requirements, you may be subject to a margin call, where you will be required to deposit more money or securities into your account.
-If you are unable to do so, your broker may sell some of your securities to cover the margin call.
-This can lead to a negative balance if the sale of your securities does not cover the entire amount of the margin call.
+Using all available margin: If the value of securities falls below the margin requirements, a margin call follows.
+If the trader cannot deposit additional funds, the broker sells securities to cover the call.
+This can result in a negative balance if the sale does not cover the entire amount.

 Frequently asked questions